 Now, with the PointsBet VA launch, Virginia has 11 operators in all.

 We knew the PointsBet Virginia launch was coming.
 We just weren’t sure when.

 But it became a foregone conclusion last month.
 That’s when PointsBet VA announced it had teamed with Colonial Downs Group on the joint application for licensure.

 Then, on Nov.
 22, the Virginia Lottery formally approved them for a temporary sports betting permit.

-With the PointsBet Virginia launch, the full list of VA sportsbook operators now includes:
+With the PointsBet Virginia launch, the full list of Virginia sports betting operators now includes:

 |Sportsbook||Permit approval date||Launch date|

 As you can see in the table above, two companies remain that have approval for VA sports betting.
 Betway and 888 (which is teamed with SI Sportsbook) received permits last month.

 However, neither potential debutant has announced a launch date.

 The Virginia-based Colonial Downs Group owns the Colonial Downs racetrack in New Kent.
 It also owns Rosie’s Gaming Emporiums, gaming parlors and racebooks that offer slot-machine like historical horse racing (HHR) games.